iangrubb/portfolio/src/posts/css-position/index.md

 ### Sticky Positioning

 Sticky is a relatively new kind of positioning, which functions as a kind of hybrid between relative and fixed.
-It doesn't have quite the same level of browser support, but it does offer a powerful effect that could previously be accomplished through JavaScript.
+It doesn't have quite the same level of browser support, but it does offer a powerful effect that could only previously be accomplished through JavaScript.

 A sticky element scrolls into the user's viewport as though it has a relative position.
 But once it reaches the top of the viewport it temporarily behaves as though it has a fixed position.
 It only scrolls off of the screen once its parent starts to scroll off of the screen as well.
 Here's the effect in action: